-The streets are in good condition.
-The pathways are in good condition although areas of cracking need to be sealed and the pathway asphalt should be sealcoated next summer.
+The streets are in good condition with a small broken up area at the end of Copper Canyon that should be repaired with 5 years or so.
+The pathways are in good condition although areas of cracking need to be sealed and the pathway asphalt is well overdue for sealcoating.

-Some mortar gaps in the lower entry monument should be cleaned and repointed to help prevent moisture penetration and resulting damage.
-Decorative steel bands around the monuments are rusting and in need of painting.
-During the summer, these should be cleaned and painted with a high quality corrosion preventive paint.
-The vinyl fences have some missing and damaged panels.
-Some cobblestones in the entry bridge are loose and should be secured.
+The entry/exit monuments continue to be in need of maintenance which has been overlooked since our first visit in 2012.
+Several mortar gaps in the lower entry monument should be cleaned and re-pointed to help prevent moisture penetration and resulting damage.
+The decorative steel bands around the monuments are rusting and in need of painting.
+At least 3 of these have come loose and should be secured.
+The vinyl fences a few missing and damaged panels.